I: Enter the tidyverse

 • We were asked if it varied by region…

-• For time’s sake, I can tell you the region variable is x1region and splits the US in 4 Census regions
+• For time’s sake, we’re going to tell you the region variable is x1region and splits the US in 4 Census regions

 Grouping Data with group_by()